 Representative Robert E. Craven Sr.

 Robert E. Craven (D) has served the residents of North Kingstown in District 32 since first being elected in November 2012.
-He is the chairman of the House Committee on Labor and serves as a member of the Judiciary Committee.
+He is the chairman of the House Committee on Judiciary.

 Representative Craven sponsored several pieces of legislation that became law during the 2018 legislative session.
 His bill that criminalizes revenge porn and sextortion was signed into law, as well as a bill he sponsored that bans the sale and possession of bump stocks, a device that transforms a semi-automatic firearm into a fully-automatic weapon.
 Representative Craven also sponsored successful legislation that amended the state’s law on speed cameras in school zones by providing proper notice and fairer violation fines for motorists.